 Behaviour – the Home/School agreement

 When you decide that Greenfields is going to be the school for your child, at the admissions meeting you will be asked to complete and sign our home/school agreement.
 It outlines what we will do for your child and also what your responsibilities are as a parent/carer of a child attending our school.
-Download a copy to look at from the link below.
+You can download a copy from the link below:

 - Bullying, whether verbal, physical or emotional

 - Discrimination, whether by word, action or attitude